shehio/AMATH583/ps7/Questions.rst

 ---------

 * How many more threads are run in version 2 compared to version 1?
 How much speedup might you expect as a result?
 How much speedup do you see in your plot?
+There are 256 threads per threadblock in version 2, while there's only ONE thread per threadblock in version 1.
+The speedup that I'm seeing (look at the pdf) is: 230x which is great!

 * How many more threads are run in version 3 compared to version 2?
 How much speedup might you expect as a result?
 How much speedup do you see in your plot?
 (Hint: Is the speedup a function of the number of threads launched or the number of available cores, or both?)
+The thread per block is the same for both versions: v2 and v3.
+However, the thread blocks in version 3 is a function of the total input N:  int num_blocks = (N + block_size - 1) / block_size;
+The speedup is fascinating in itself, it's around 10x.

 * (AMATH 583) The cu_axpy_t also accepts as a second command line argument the size of the blocks to be used.
 Experiment with different block sizes with, a few different problem sizes (around :math:`2^{24}` plus or minus).
 What block size seems to give the best performance?
 Are there any aspects of the GPU as reported in deviceQuery that might point to why this would make sense?